QualiTorque/bamboo-torque-plugin/README.md

 This README explains how to install, configure, and use the __bamboo-torque-plugin__.
 When a developer commits code to the source control repository, a new build is triggered and a new artifact is created.
-While testing, Torque provides on-demands sandbox environments integrating with test tools and storage providers to pull the artifacts and push to Production.
+While testing, Torque provides on-demand sandbox environments integrating with test tools and storage providers to pull the artifacts and push to Production.

 __Bamboo Torque Plugin__ integrates Torque into your Bamboo plan.
 You can use the available build tasks to create